Apply the cream or ointment three or four times a day, unless you have been told otherwise.

-This preparation is for use on the skin only.
-If someone swallows some of it, go to the accident and emergency department of your local hospital.
-Take the container with you, even if it is empty.
+The preparation is for use on the skin only.
+If someone swallows some of it, contact the accident and emergency department of your local hospital for advice.

 If you buy any medicines, check with a pharmacist that they are suitable for you to use alongside your other medicines.

 This medicine is for you.
 Never give it to other people even if their condition appears to be the same as yours.

 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

 Further reading & references

 - Manufacturer's PIL, Fucidin® Cream; Leo Laboratories Limited, The electronic Medicines Compendium.
 Dated May 2011.